The crochet primrose stitch is a relatively easy stitch to learn and perfect for beginners!

 Notes

-- To change sizes chain, a multiple of three then add two to whatever length you have chosen.
+- To change sizes, chain a multiple of three, then add two more chains to whatever starting chain size you have crocheted.

-- The tutorial is written in standard US terms
+- The primrose stitch tutorial is written in standard US terms

 Foundation Row: Ch a multiple of 3 plus 2 then 1 sc, ch 2, 1 sc in 3rd chain from hook, * skip next 2 chs, 1 sc, ch 2, 1 sc in next ch, repeat from * across, ending with 1 hdc in last ch, turn.